Choosing suppliers for your business

 Exercise due diligence.
 Check the supplier's credit history to see if they are financially stable.
 It is worth finding out what businesses have used a particular supplier's services and asking them for a reference.

 While using a single supplier has its advantages (e.g. you can develop a close business relationship that benefits both sides) it also has its risks.
 If your supplier goes out of business or cannot deliver, your business will suffer.
-It might be a better idea to use a carefully selected group of suppliers as insurance against any problems occurring.
+Consider building relationships with a number of suppliers to help manage your risks.